dat-tran05/robust-ensemble-kd/docs/report/report.md

 where $W_{proj} \in \mathbb{R}^{2048 \times 512}$ is a learned linear transformation applied to the student's global-average-pooled penultimate features $f_s \in \mathbb{R}^{512}$, and $\bar{f}_T \in \mathbb{R}^{2048}$ is the weighted average of teachers' pooled penultimate features.
 The projection is learned jointly with the student during training.

-### Feature Distillation Extension
+### Motivation for Feature Distillation

-Knowledge distillation methods can be categorized into two main approaches: **logit distillation** and **feature distillation**.
-Logit distillation, introduced by Hinton et al. (2015), transfers knowledge through softened output probabilities—the "dark knowledge" encoded in inter-class relationships.
-Feature distillation, pioneered by FitNets (Romero et al., 2015), instead transfers knowledge from intermediate layers, allowing the student to mimic the teacher's internal representations, not just its outputs.

-While logit distillation is simpler and widely used, feature distillation can capture richer information by accessing the representations that lead to those outputs.
-FitNets demonstrated that a student guided by intermediate "hints" can outperform larger teachers while using 10× fewer parameters.
-However, feature distillation requires careful design choices: which layers to distill from, how to handle dimension mismatches between architectures, and whether multi-layer distillation provides additional benefit.
-Research suggests that distilling from a single well-chosen layer often suffices—additional layers can introduce noise or conflicting signals with diminishing returns (Heo et al., 2019).
+We investigate whether distilling features, not just logits, can transfer additional debiasing signal.
+Unlike logit distillation which only transfers output probabilities, feature distillation (Romero et al., 2015) allows the student to mimic the teacher's internal representations.
+Prior work shows that distilling from a single well-chosen layer often suffices, as additional layers can introduce noise or conflicting signals with diminishing returns (Heo et al., 2019).

-We investigate whether distilling features—not just logits—can transfer additional debiasing signal.
 Figure 2 illustrates our extended architecture.
 The student receives supervision from three sources: (1) weighted KL divergence loss from the teacher ensemble logits, (2) feature matching loss from the averaged teacher penultimate features via a learned projection layer, and (3) optionally, cross-entropy loss from ground-truth labels.

 ![Figure 2: Our extended AGRE-KD architecture.
 We add a feature distillation branch that extracts penultimate layer features from teachers, averages them, and matches them to student features through a learned projection layer (2048→512 dim).
 The total loss combines weighted KD loss and feature MSE loss.](../../blog/images/architecture.png)